picnich/2.0-booksluts/src/books/2020-02-01-where-the-crawdads-sing.md

 ---
+bookTitle: Where the Crawdads Sing
 aboutBook:
-    title: Where the Crawdads Sing
+    # title: Where the Crawdads Sing
     slug: where-the-crawdads-sing
     permalink: "/{{ title | slugify }}/"
     author: Delia Owens